 The Lockdown Procedure

 In the event of an emergency, the Principal or in their absence the Vice Principal will make the decision, in consultation with the police when deemed necessary, with regard to whether the academy needs to be partially locked down or fully locked down.
 Any member of staff can raise the lockdown alarm for an immediate threat, or for a threat that they deem immediate.
-A partial or soft lockdown can go via the above process but we can’t put that step in a policy as staff will then follow that and it may risk students, staff or visitors.

 In the event of any lockdown being implemented the designated person in charge will ensure that once the emergency services have been made aware, OAT and the local authority are informed of the situation as soon as is practical and it is safe for them to do so.